Complex Dentistry All In One Place

-Our doctors will listen and work with you individually to diagnose your unique situation and determine the restorative dental solution that will rejuvenate the supporting structures of your mouth.
+Our restorative dentist in Scottsdale AZ will listen and work with you individually to diagnose your unique situation and determine the restorative dental solution that will rejuvenate the supporting structures of your mouth.
 Each treatment promises enhanced function of your bite with the aesthetic beauty that will transform your smile and your life.

 A toothache may relate to a more serious infection than a simple cavity.
 We want to use the most conservative approach to prevent the need to extract the infected tooth.
 Root Canal Therapy (endodontic dentistry) protects and preserves teeth that would otherwise be lost due to painful and long term infection.
 Modern dentistry has made root canal therapy a relatively routine and virtually painless procedure.
-Once the infection treatment is completed, our doctors prepare a customized crown to ensure the natural shape and appearance of the tooth.
+Once the infection treatment is completed, our root canal dentist in Scottsdale AZ prepares a customized crown to ensure the natural shape and appearance of the tooth.

 Although dental implants are the ideal method for restoring missing teeth, a bridge may be a better option for some patients.
-Our doctors make beautiful, natural looking bridges that look and feel like your own teeth.
+Our doctors make beautiful, natural looking dental bridges in Scottsdale AZ that look and feel like your own teeth.

 A bridge is a restorative device designed to fill the space left by one or more missing teeth.
 A bridge spans this gap, and is secured by being anchored to crowns on the adjacent teeth.
 A bridge restores the ability to chew, the alignment of teeth, and the shape of a person’s mouth and face.